Pecka: History

 The Pecka Castle was founded in the early 13th century.
 The first written mention of Pecka is from 1322, when a settlement started to grow below the castle.
 In 1382, it was promoted to a town.
 In the late 16th century, the Gothic castle was rebuilt to a Renaissance residence.
 The most famous owner of the castle was Kryštof Harant until his death in 1621.
-In 1830, the castle was burned down and turn into a ruin.
+In 1830, the castle was burned down and turned into a ruin.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The Pecka Castle is open to the public and contains several expositions.

-The Church of Saint Bartholomew was built by Carthusians in 1751–1753, when it replaced an old stone church from 1603.
+The Church of Saint Bartholomew was built by the Carthusians in 1751–1753, when it replaced an old stone church from 1603.